redbrick/static-site/source/_posts/2016-week-5-announce.md

 My first action as secretary is to inform you of all the events and goings on happening in Redbrick.
 Let’s hit it.

-EGM:
+##EGM:
 Redbrick held its EGM on Wednesday, electing a new committee and coming to the conclusion that pineapple on pizza is a-okay.
 The new additions to the committee are as follows:
-•       Admin - Cormac Smartt (pints)
+- Admin - Cormac Smartt (pints)
-•       First year rep - George Burac (georgey)
+- First year rep - George Burac (georgey)
-•       Helpdesk - Tom Doyle (greenday)
+- Helpdesk - Tom Doyle (greenday)
-•       Helpdesk - Dylan McDonald (grace)
+- Helpdesk - Dylan McDonald (grace)
-•       Public Relations Officer - Senan Kelly (sentriz)
+- Public Relations Officer - Senan Kelly (sentriz)
-•       Secretary - Oskar McDermott (oskar)
+- Secretary - Oskar McDermott (oskar)
-•       Webmaster - Cian Butler (butlerx)
+- Webmaster - Cian Butler (butlerx)

-UKIEPC:
+##UKIEPC:
--When: Actual event Saturday 29th October 11am – 4pm
+- When: Actual event Saturday 29th October 11am – 4pm
--Registration: 26th October
+- Registration: 26th October
--Where: Hosted in DCU School of Computing
+- Where: Hosted in DCU School of Computing
--More information here:
+- More information here:
 http://www.computing.dcu.ie/event/ukireland-intercollegiate-programming-competition-ukiepc

 The UKIEPC is the UK & Ireland Intercollegiate Programming Competition run